-How do we update our Local Emergency Operations Plan?
+How do we update our Local Emergency Mitigation Plan?

-The Department of Emergency Management and Homeland Security (DEMHS) manages Public Assistance funding and tracks the eligibility of individual municipalities for the State of Vermont ERAF matching funds.
+Vermont Emergency Management (VEM) manages Public Assistance funding and tracks the eligibility of individual municipalities for the State of Vermont ERAF matching funds.

 The Community Reports on Flood Ready Vermont reflect the current data from the primary agencies responsible for the information.
 Please be sure to route questions or updated information through the right contacts.
 More is here on How ERAF Data are Updated.

 Flood Damage Mitigation Incentives for Municipalities under the New ERAF Rule, Milly Archer, VLCT - Summary of ERAF from Nov.
 2012 Vermont League of Cities and Towns newsletter.

 Map of ERAF Rates across Vermont - available on the Flood Ready Atlas tinyurl.com/floodreadyatlas